The business partner model: 10 years on - Lessons learned

 Under such conditions, the human side of the business emerges as a key source of competitive advantage.
 Therefore, specialists in the processes of human and organisation optimisation become central to business success.
 These specialists should reside in the HR department as business partners.

-Part two, The Challenges Ahead, will be published in our Year Ahead publication, with the January issue
+Read part two, The Challenges Ahead, published in our Year Ahead publication with the 2009 January issue.